twinstar6980/Twinning.Documentation/english/installation.md

 	* `Forwarder Extension` Click to enable the forwarder extension (optional).

-		> `Windows`: The forwarder extension is disabled by default.
+		> `Windows`: The forwarder extension is disabled by application.
 If you need to change it, click the switch in the dialog.

-		> `Macintosh`: The forwarder extension is disabled by default.
+		> `Macintosh`: The forwarder extension is default disabled by system.
 If you need to change it, click the switch in the dialog box and in the pop-up interface, click ⌈ Extensions ⌋ - ⌈ Document Provider ⌋ - ⌈ Twinning Assistant ⌋ and check the switch button on the right.

 		> `Linux`: The forwarder extension are not supported.

-		> `Android`: The forwarder extension is always enabled by the system and cannot be changed by apps themselves.
+		> `Android`: The forwarder extension is always enabled by system and cannot be changed by application.

-		> `Iphone`: The forwarder extension is disabled by default and cannot be enabled by the app.
+		> `Iphone`: The forwarder extension is default enabled by system and cannot be changed by application.
 If you need to change it, open ⌈ File ⌋ , select any file, click ⌈ Share ⌋ - ⌈ Edit Actions... ⌋ - ⌈ Twinning Assistant ⌋ , and check the switch button on the right.

 	* `Modding Worker` - `Kernel` = `<home>/kernel`.